 Birdies Bar and BBQ, The Custard Factory, Gibb Street, B9 4AA

-Grace and James will be opening up their York Road terrace and they even have a canopy in case of any untoward weather that may come your way.
+Grace + James treats us to their York Road ‘terrace’ whenever the sun is shining, and they even have a canopy in case of any untoward weather that may come your way.
 The Kings Heath wine bar will also be bringing plenty of deli delights including an array of cheeses (hello, truffle brie) to pair perfectly with your chosen glass (or bottle) of wine.
-Grace and James is open every Wednesday to Sunday, 9am- 10pm.

 Grace and James, 23 York Road, B14 7SA